The Satanic Rites of Dracula: Production

 In addition to Lee and Cushing returning from Dracula A.D.
 1972, Coles also reprised his role (Inspector Murray).
-The part of Van Helsing's granddaughter, Jessica, was recast with Lumley, as a more mature character than that portrayed by Stephanie Beacham in the previous film.
+The part of Van Helsing's granddaughter, Jessica, was recast with Lumley; she had been portrayed by Stephanie Beacham in the previous film.
 The screenplay, a mixture of horror, science fiction and a spy thriller, was written by Don Houghton, who had worked on Doctor Who.
 Television veteran John Cacavas composed the original score.

 Production began in November 1972.
-The working title of the movie was Dracula is Dead ... and Well and Living in London, a reference to the stage and film musical revue Jacques Brel is Alive and Well and Living in Paris.
+The working title of the movie was Dracula Is Dead ... and Well and Living in London, a reference to the stage and film musical revue Jacques Brel Is Alive and Well and Living in Paris.
 Lee was not amused.
 Speaking at a 1973 press conference announcing the feature, he said:

 I'm doing it under protest ...
 I think it is fatuous.
 I can think of twenty adjectives – fatuous, pointless, absurd.
 It's not a comedy, but it's got a comic title.
 I don't see the point.

 The film was eventually retitled, but was still marketed in French as Dracula vit toujours à Londres ('Dracula Is Still Living in London').

 As movie historian Jonathan Rigby has observed, the feature "wrapped on 3 January 1973, 15 years to the day" after Dracula, the first film in the Hammer series, finished shooting.

 This was the last Hammer movie that Lee and Cushing would make together, although they would reunite one final time ten years later, for House of the Long Shadows.

-The feature was not released in the United States until 1979, when Dynamite Entertainment distributed a heavily edited version under the title Count Dracula and His Vampire Bride.
+The feature was not released in the United States until 1978, when Dynamite Entertainment distributed a heavily edited version under the title Count Dracula and His Vampire Bride.

+The film appears to have been the first to feature a silver bullet being used against a vampire.
+Hammer had previously featured a silver bullet from a melted cross in The Curse of the Werewolf (1961).